McGill-MMA-EnterpriseAnalytics/Airline-Passenger-Satisfaction-Prediction-Part2/README.md

 #### Tasks Done in Defining KPI (Satisfaction Ratio) and analyse previous results to maximize it:
-1) We want to increase satisfaction , but need to define a single metric that we want to focus on
+1) We want to increase customer satisfaction rate, but need to define a single metric that we want to focus on
 2) New KPI is Satisfaction Ratio = Satisfaction / (Satisfaction + Neutral or NO Satisfaction )
 3) We look at the relation between this KPI and important features of the most accurate model.
-4) Analyse Relation between Flight Distance and Satisfaction Ratio
+4) Analyse the Relation between Flight Distance and Satisfaction Ratio
 ![Data/Model_results.png](https://github.com/McGill-MMA-EnterpriseAnalytics/Airline-Passenger-Satisfaction-Prediction/blob/baddd7a9be720d85af68d4d04688f5d496ff9618/Data/ba1.png)

-We can see that satisfaction ratio is lower in low distance flights so our maximum focus should be on them
+We can see that the satisfaction ratio is lower in low distance flights, so our maximum focus should be on them.

 5) Analyse Relation between Inflight_wifi_service and Satisfaction Ratio
 ![Data/Model_results.png](https://github.com/McGill-MMA-EnterpriseAnalytics/Airline-Passenger-Satisfaction-Prediction/blob/baddd7a9be720d85af68d4d04688f5d496ff9618/Data/ba2.png)

-We see that satisfaction ratio increase with better wifi service , therefore we should focus towards providing better wifi service
+We see that the satisfaction ratio increase with better wifi service, therefore we should focus towards providing better wifi service.

-6) Analyse Relation between Departure Delay and Satisfaction Ratio
+6) Analyse the Relation between Departure Delay and Satisfaction Ratio
 ![Data/Model_results.png](https://github.com/McGill-MMA-EnterpriseAnalytics/Airline-Passenger-Satisfaction-Prediction/blob/baddd7a9be720d85af68d4d04688f5d496ff9618/Data/ba3.png)

-We can see that satifaction ratio is decreasing as departure delay increase, we should try to decrease the delay
+We can see that the satisfaction ratio decreases as the departure delay increase, we should try to reduce the delay

 #### Tasks Done in Further Causal Inference:
-1) We are interested in which features about the flight would cause customer satisfactory / unsatisfactory.
+1) We are interested in which features of the flight would cause customer satisfactory / unsatisfactory.
 Hence we will not consider information about
    Customer: 'Age', 'Gender_Male', 'Customer_Type_Loyal Customer',
    Class: 'Class' and 'Type_of_Travel_Business travel'.
    'Flight_Distance', 'Departure_Delay_in_Minutes': Most of the time it is out of our control.
-2) For each feature, we want to answer the question "What if we provide better service for this feature, will my satisfication level increase?"
+2) For each feature, we want to answer the question "What if we provide better service for this feature, will my satisfaction level increase?"
-   We consider rating larger than 3 as good enough service, and rating less or equal than 3 as need to improve.
+   We consider a rating larger than 3 as good enough service, and a rating less or equal than 3 as need to improve.
 3) Convert all features into boolean
 4) Check Feature Importance - We want to see if the feature with high feature importance actually has high causal effect as well
 5) Implement S-Learner using XGBCLassifier